 SBMU-SPS is located west of the City of Sikeston, south of West Wakefield Avenue, and east of Route BB in Scott County, Missouri.
-The Bottom Ash Pond resides to the southeast of SPS, and directly south of SPS's coal pile and Fly Ash Pond (Appendix A - Figure 1).
+The Fly Ash Pond resides to the northeast of SPS, east of SPS's coal pile, and north of the Bottom Ash Pond (Appendix A - Figure 1).

-The Bottom Ash Pond has a surface area of approximately 61 acres.
+The Fly Ash Pond has a surface area of approximately 30 acres.
 According to the facility's construction record drawings, the berms were built with a crest elevation of 322 feet and capped with six inches of crushed rock.
-Sideslopes were graded to a 2:1 slope on both internal and external faces.
-The top-of-berm width is 20 feet on the eastern, southern and western sides of the Bottom Ash Pond.
-It is 25 feet wide on the northern side, where it abuts the coal storage area and the Fly Ash Pond.
-The finished subgrade elevation of the Bottom Ash Pond base was 300 feet.
-A section of Compress Road located within the footprint of the Bottom Ash Pond was removed during construction and dual culverts were installed between the eastern and western termination points of the road to convey stormwater run-on underneath the base of the Bottom Ash Pond.
+Internal and external sideslopes were graded to a 2:1 slope and top-of-berm width is 20 feet on all sides except the 25 foot wide southern berm that abuts the Bottom Ash Pond.
+The finished subgrade elevation of the Fly Ash Pond base was 300 feet.
 A two-foot-thick compacted clay liner was constructed on the floor and interior slopes.
 The bottom, interior, and exterior slopes of the pond berms were covered with four inches of topsoil, which was seeded, mulched and netted to protect against erosion.
-The construction record drawings therefore demonstrate that the base elevation of the Bottom Ash Pond is approximately 302 feet.
+The construction record drawings demonstrate that the base elevation of the Fly Ash Pond is approximately 302 feet.

-SPS and the Bottom Ash Pond are located at a transition between agricultural and urban areas.
-The Bottom Ash Pond is surrounded by residential, commercial, and agricultural areas.
-Residential areas are located approximately 150 feet east/southeast of the Bottom Ash Pond.
-Commercial areas are located approximately 700 feet south of the Bottom Ash Pond.
-The remaining area around the Bottom Ash Pond is agricultural land.
-There is City-owned property to the east, south, and west of the Bottom Ash Pond.
+SPS and the Fly Ash Pond are located at a transition between agricultural and urban areas.
+Cityowned property directly borders the Fly Ash Pond to the east, south, and west.
+The Fly Ash Pond is in proximity to residential, commercial, and agricultural areas.
+Residential areas are located approximately 450 feet northeast and 600 feet southeast of the Fly Ash Pond.
+Commercial areas are located approximately 1,700 feet east of the Fly Ash Pond.
+The remaining area near the Fly Ash Pond is agricultural land.